+Therefore, by having a solid game plan and knowing what mistakes to avoid, you can launch a tech startup successfully backed by a team of diverse industry experts.
 Whenever you feel unprepared or dicey in the initial phase of your tech startup, having a CTO or a technical co-founder is always the first line of defense.
-In fact, the pace at which technology is evolving, modern businesses gain a competitive edge with the involvement and consistent guidance of a CTO.
+In fact, with the pace at which technology is evolving, modern businesses gain a competitive edge with the involvement and consistent guidance of a CTO.

-How CTO Can Benefit a Startup
+How Can the CTO Benefit a Startup?

-Every newbie understands how hard it is to create a tech startup in the competitive landscape, as resisting the stiff market competition isn’t a cakewalk.
+Every newbie understands how hard it is to create a tech startup in the competitive landscape, as resisting stiff market competition isn’t a cakewalk.

 Tech startups are fast-paced, disruptive, and demand working with limited costs, resources, and skills.
 Adjusting to this is always a daunting task for newbies.

-Technical & Problem-solving Skills
+Technical & problem-solving skills